leoliu1313/Mow/README.md

 The following **additional** features are implemented:

-* [ ] Show loading screen in the beginning.
+* [ ] Users see a loading screen in the beginning.

-* [x] Use CoordinatorLayout to collapse/extend Toolbar in AppBarLayout.
+* [x] Users can collapse or extend Toolbar in AppBarLayout by CoordinatorLayout.
     * [x] Default is extended.
     * [x] Scroll down RecyclerView to collapse.
     * [x] Scroll up RecyclerView to extend.
-* [x] Setting supports Auto-play option.
+* [x] User can set up Auto-play option by onCreateOptionsMenu, onPrepareOptionsMenu, onOptionsItemSelected.
     * [x] Auto-play on Wi-Fi only.
         * [ ] Detect if Wi-Fi is connected.
 Not implemented yet.
 Simply assume Wi-Fi is NOT connected.
     * [x] Auto-play on popular movies. (default)
     * [x] Auto-play always.
-* [x] Use TabLayout and ViewPager to show Home, Upcoming, Trending, and Favorite.
+* [x] Users see tabs like Home, Upcoming, Trending, and Favorite by TabLayout and ViewPager.
+    * [ ] Users see icons on tabs instead of texts.
 * [x] Users see a ProgressDialog when waiting more than one second for JsonHttpResponseHandler.

-* [x] Use com.github.pedrovgs:draggablepanel, DraggableView to play videos.
+* [x] Enhance detail movie views.
+    * [x] Users can drag detail movie views by DraggableView.
         * [x] Default is maximized.
         * [x] Drag down to minimize the video while keep playing it.
         * [x] When users select different Fragment pages for ViewPager, the minimized video keeps playing.
         * [x] Drag right or up to maximize the video.
         * [x] Drag left to close the video.
-* [x] Enhance detail movie views.
     * [x] Users see trending index, release date, overview, category, and production company.
     * [x] Users see the average vote on RatingBar.
     * [x] Users can vote a score from 1 to 10 on RatingBar.
     * [x] Users see a image slider by SliderLayout.

 * [x] Enhance the behavior of BACK button.
     * [x] Users can press BACK to minimize detail movie views.
     * [x] Users can press BACK to close fullscreen.
     * [x] Users see a Toast message when they press BACK in the stream views.
     * [x] Users can press BACK twice to close the app.
-* [x] Enhance youtube orientation behavior.
+* [x] Enhance the orientation behavior.
+    * [x] Users see video keeps playing when orientation configuration changes by onSaveInstanceState, onRestoreInstanceState.
-    * [x] Users can press BACK to close fullscreen.
+    * [x] Users can press BACK to close video fullscreen.
+    * [x] Users see fullscreen in landscape orientation.
 * [x] Restart app when youtube api cannot be initialized.
-It inconsistently suffers from SERVICE_VERSION_UPDATE_REQUIRED.
+It inconsistently suffers from "SERVICE_VERSION_UPDATE_REQUIRED" or "java.lang.NullPointerException: Attempt to invoke interface method 'boolean com.google.android.youtube.player.YouTubePlayer.isPlaying()' on a null object reference".

 ## Video Walkthrough